entako

 Morning starts at Senso-ji Temple in Asakusa, Tokyo's oldest Buddhist temple dating to 645 AD.
 Walk through the iconic Kaminarimon (Thunder Gate) and down Nakamise-dori, a 250-meter shopping street selling ningyo-yaki (custard-filled cakes), senbei (rice crackers grilled with soy sauce), and age-manju (deep-fried sweet buns).
 Get here by 9 AM to photograph the gate without a wall of selfie sticks in the frame.

 From Asakusa, take the Ginza Line to Ueno.
-Wander through Ameyoko Market, a bustling open-air market under the JR tracks that sells everything from fresh seafood to dried goods to leather jackets.
+Wander through Ameyoko Market, a raucous open-air market under the JR tracks that sells everything from fresh seafood to dried goods to leather jackets.
 The energy here is pure old-Tokyo — vendors shouting prices, octopus on sticks, and chocolate bars sold by the kilo.
-Grab a plate of fresh maguro (tuna) sashimi for ¥500 ($3.50) from one of the fishmongers.
+Grab a plate of fresh maguro (tuna) sashimi for ¥500 (~$3.50 as of April 2026) from one of the fishmongers.

 Lunch is at Afuri Ramen Harajuku, known for its signature yuzu shio (citrus salt) ramen — a lighter, fragrant alternative to the heavy tonkotsu that dominates most ramen shops.
 The broth is clear, golden, and finished with a squeeze of fresh yuzu.
-A bowl runs ¥1,100 ($7.50).
+A bowl runs ¥1,100 (~$7.50 as of April 2026).
 Order from the vending machine by the door — this is standard practice at most ramen shops in Tokyo.

 Evening means Omoide Yokocho in Shinjuku — nicknamed "Piss Alley" (locals prefer "Memory Lane").
 This narrow warren of 80+ tiny bars and grills dates back to the post-war black market era.
 The specialty is yakitori and motsu (offal) — grilled hearts, liver, and intestines basted in sweet tare sauce.
 Pair it with a chu-hai (shochu highball).
 The vibe is elbow-to-elbow, smoky, and deeply atmospheric.